Most days on the trail it's the definition of solitude. Day 28 brought a relative cavalcade of faces.

 The Hallett Wind Farms generate enough clean energy to power approximately 205,000 average Australian homes, saving approximately 770,000 tonnes of greenhouse gases annually.

 The ranges’ lofty peaks weren’t the only breezy spots in Hallett.
 My entire journey through this otherwise quiet farming district was brutally blustery, as continuous momentum-sapping gusts threatened to bowl me over.
-Thankfully, several energising encounters helped strengthen my resolve.
+Thankfully, several energising encounters strengthened my resolve.

 After a much-needed lunch stop, I rounded the bend of a vacant hillside paddock and noticed a burly figure cascading down the slope.
 He nimbly hurdled the boundary fence and marched enthusiastically in my direction.
 “I’d wondered where you’d got to” his deep voice siphoned through the wind, “I’m Jeff,” he announced.
 “I’m Josh,” I echoed back.
 “I know,” he replied.